digitalfabrik/integreat-app/docs/build-configs.md

 To use a build config in XCode, select the corresponding xcscheme and hit run or archive as specified in the [manual builds doc](manual-builds.md#ios).
-Before running the app, make sure to start the packager with the right build config as specified [above](#runtime-javascript) as the packager started by XCode per default does not select a build config.
+Before running the app, make sure to start the packager with the right build config as specified [above](#runtime-javascript) as the packager started by XCode does not select a build config per default.

 Not doing this will lead to [this error](troubleshooting.md#no-build_config_name-supplied).